Kleinendorst/kleinendorst.github.io/_posts/2017-09-25-actor-model-supervision.md

 }
 ```

-Each time we call the rest service it has a 50% fail change.
-When running the program a few times with logs configured to show actor lifecycle events in the log[^1] we can discover the standard strategy used by Akka.
+Each time we call the REST service it has a 50% fail change.
+When running the program a few times with logs configured to show actor lifecycle events in the log[^2], we can discover the standard strategy used by Akka.

 The default behavior is to restart actors.
-When the strategy is never configured, as is the case here,the actor will be restarted but no new message will be present.
+When the strategy is never configured, as is the case here, the actor will be restarted but no new message will be present.
 Each actor defines the `OneForOneStrategy`, this can be seen when either the actual or the predicted actor fails, only the lifecycle hooks of the failing actor are called.
 These hooks also make it apparent that **restart** is the default.
 In this case the actors are restarted.

 The default behavior of these actors isn’t suitable for our example, so let’s change it.
 First we need to think about the actor that needs to handle the `TimeoutException`.
-We might think the `PredictionCompareTask` is a logical choice, but this wouldn’t result in the `PredictionCompareTask` failing when the rest calls fail.
+We might think the `PredictionCompareTask` is a logical choice, but this wouldn’t result in the `PredictionCompareTask` failing when the REST calls fail.
 In order for a `PredictionCompareTask` to finish successfully it will have to collect **both** Rest calls successfully.

 This means that we have to escalate the `TimeoutException` in the `PredictionCompareTask` and handle it in the `WeatherManager`: